I-1-6-15.Claimant and Public Assistance Branch Congressional Response Instructions

 • The congressional staff member requests only general information and CPAB provides the information;

-• CPAB provides the requested information and the congressional staff member states that he or she does not need follow-up status reports; or
+• CPAB provides the requested information and the congressional staff member states that they do not need follow-up status reports; or

 • CPAB refers the congressional staff member to another office.